Ques 1. Differentiate between the ideas of the liberals and radicals in Europe (take the time period after the French Revolution).

 Ans: When four members of the Assembly of Russian Workers were dismissed, there was a call for industrial action.
-Over the next few days over 110,000 workers in St. Petersburg went on strike.
-Workers demanded a reduction in the working day to eight hours, an increase in wages and improvement in working conditions.
+Over the next few days, over 110,000 workers in St. Petersburg went on strike.
+Workers demanded a reduction in the working day to eight hours, an increase in wages, and an improvement in working conditions.

 Ques 17.
 What was the impact of the First World War on the Russian economy?

 Ans: The war caused large supplies of grain to be sent to feed the army.
 For the people in the cities, bread and flour became scarce.
 By the writer of 1916, riots at bread shops were common.
 The workers in Leningrad were the worst sufferers as a severe winter added to their miserable conditions.
 The economic crisis led to the Revolutions.

 Ques 18.
 Mention the important steps taken by Lenin to improve the agriculture and economy of Russia.